elbb/bb-gitversion/README.md

 See the [integration documentation](README_CICD_INTEGRATION.md) on how to modify the `pipeline.yaml` and config files for your building block.

+## Versioning

+This template building block uses [bb-gitversion](https://github.com/elbb/bb-gitversion) to compute the semantic version of itself from the git history.

+Using `dobi.sh` the version is updated when necessary and published in environment variables.
+You can use these environment variables in your dobi targets.
+See `./gen/gitversion/env/gitversion.env` and `./gen/gitversion/branch/env/gitversion.env` for a detailed list of version environment variables.
+The later file `./gen/gitversion/branch/env/gitversion.env` includes variables which are formated for `master` and `non-master` branches differently.
+Currently it includes the variable `GitVersionBranch`.
+It is identically to `GitVersion_FullSemVer` in case of using the master branch.
+On all other branches it is identically to `GitVersion_InformationalVersion`.

 # What is embedded linux building blocks

 embedded linux building blocks is a project to create reusable and